Who We Are

 Licensed Structural Engineer – Illinois

-In addition to serving as its President, Secretary, and Director, Mr. Kirk is a founding member of the Indiana Structural Engineers Association (ISEA).
-Mr. Kirk is a founding corporate member of the Great Lakes Chapter for the Association for Preservation Technology (APT), a member of the American Institute of Steel Construction (AISC), and is an advisory council member for the Bowen Large Scale Testing Laboratory at Purdue University.
+In addition to serving as its President and as a Director, Mr. Kirk is a founding member of the Indiana Structural Engineers Association (ISEA).
+Mr. Kirk is a founding corporate member of the Great Lakes Chapter for the Association for Preservation Technology (APT), and a member of the American Institute of Steel Construction (AISC).
+He also sits on the Board of Directors for the Bowen Structures Testing Laboratory - Lyles School of Civil Engineering at Purdue University, currently serving as its Secretary.

-After a brief time with Skidmore, Owings and Merrill in Chicago, Mr. Kirk led several design and rehabilitation projects while with the structural engineering firm Tylk Gustafson and Associates until accepting a position with a firm where he met and eventually formed Enspect, Inc. with his two partners Robert Peceny and Michael Mohr.
-While with Enspect, Inc. Mr. Kirk has continued work in many sectors of design including industrial, education, health care, commercial and preservation.
+After a brief time with Skidmore, Owings and Merrill in Chicago, Mr. Kirk led several design and rehabilitation projects while with the structural engineering firm Tylk Gustafson and Associates (now TGRWA) in Chicago, IL., until eventually forming Enspect Engineering, Inc. Together with his two partners Robert Peceny and Michael Mohr, Mr. Kirk has continued work in many sectors of design including industrial, education, health care, commercial and preservation.